hdShang/arxiv-daily/docs/cs-LG/2025-06-02/papers/250601568v2-trajectory-first-a-curriculum-for-discovering-diverse-policies.md

 ---
 layout: default
-title: Trajectory First: A Curriculum for Discovering Diverse Policies
+title: "Trajectory First: A Curriculum for Discovering Diverse Policies"
 ---

 # Trajectory First: A Curriculum for Discovering Diverse Policies